georgekhananaev/valkey-cluster/README.md

 ./start_valkey_cluster.sh
 ```

-The script will:
+The script:
-- Set up the directory structure
+- Sets up the directory structure
-- Launch a Docker container with 6 Valkey nodes
+- Launches a Docker container with 6 Valkey nodes
-- Configure them as a cluster
+- Configures them as a cluster
-- Show connection details when ready
+- Shows connection details when ready

 ### 3. Test and Benchmark